Gerd Althoff: Gerd Althoff and Johannes Fried

-Another point of contention between Althoff and Fried involved Fried's intpretation of the elevation in status of the Piast Bolesław I at the elaborately choreographed (and suibsequently much disputed between historians) Gnesen meeting between Bolesław and the emperor, which took place in the year 1000.
-In 1989 Fried set forward the thesis that the Gnesen meeting represented the limitation of an uprising by Bolesław (subsequently viewed in mainstream Polish sources as the first King of Poland) to an essentially pragmatic acknowledgement of acts that had already taken place on the ground.
+Another point of contention between Althoff and Fried involved the latter's interpretation of the elevation in status of the Piast Bolesław I at the elaborately choreographed (and suibsequently much disputed between historians) Gnesen meeting between Bolesław and the emperor, which took place in the year 1000.
+In 1989, Fried set forward the thesis that the Gnesen meeting represented the limitation of an uprising by Bolesław (subsequently viewed in mainstream Polish sources as the first King of Poland) to an essentially pragmatic acknowledgement of acts that had already taken place on the ground.
 In his 1996 biography of Otto III Althoff set forward a contrasting image of Gnesen as an exceptionally honourable demonstration, sealing a friendship alliance between emperor and king.
 The traditional actions - the exchange of gifts and the demonstration of unity through several days of feasting - were common features of early medieval friendship ritual.

 Differences between Althoff and Fried were again on display following Fried's re-evaluation of the emperor's so-called "Canossa Humiliation", published in 2008, and still attracting attention in the press in 2009.
 Althoff rejected Fried's intperpretation of Canossa as a form of peace treaty between the emperor and the pope.
 He asserted that Fried's view was based on "misunderstandings and selective choice of traditions".
 Other historians were also critical of Fried's reinterpretation of Canossa.
 Fried reacted a few years later by restating his view of Canossa in more detail and, despite a stated intention to back his arguments "Sine ira et studio" in a style that others found polemical.
 Those who disagreed with his position were not identified by name - other than in the footnotes - because he did not wish to "cheapen" the debate.
 Fried quoted Althoff directly, but without identifying him by name, instead referring merely to a "former author" ("... damals-Autor").
 Althoff waited until 2014 before going into print with a further refutation of Fried's thesis that the Canossa was no more than a ritualised of peace treaty.
 He had collected fresh evidence which reflected an alternative official understanding on the part of the papacy.
 According to this research, the king-emperor was under an absolute duty of obedience to the pope.
 And disobedience would constitute a heresy: that would trigger exclusion from the Community of Believers.
 Althoff concluded that this uncompromising policy on the part of the pope with regard to the king and the princes precluded any possibility of Henry having concluded some sort of interim political alliance with the pope without informing the princes.